Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Car seats

-It is a good idea to practice fitting the seat correctly before the baby is born as it can be a bit fiddly and take some getting used to.
+It is a good idea to practice fitting the seat correctly before the baby is born as it can take some getting used to.

 Always choose a baby seat that’s suitable for the age of your child.
-It’s not recommended that you buy them second hand, in case there is damage which you can’t see.
+It’s not recommended that you use a second-hand car seat, in case there is damage which you can’t see.
 There may also be parts missing or they might not be suitable for your car.

 Keep the car seat just for the car, rather than using it to carry your baby around in.
 Babies shouldn’t be left in a car seat for prolonged periods of time as the position may affect their breathing, and it can be damaging for a baby’s health and development.
 Avoid taking new babies (especially premature and low birth weight babies) on long car journeys.